Tag Archive for Wubi

 64-bit Firefox plugins?

-My laptop has both Windows Vista and Ubuntu on there with WUBI being the facilitator of the peaceful coexistence.
+My laptop has both Windows Vista and Ubuntu on there, with WUBI being the facilitator of the peaceful coexistence.
 However, what I either forgot or never realised was that it was the 64-bit variant of Ubuntu 9.04 that has found its way onto the thing.
-For the most part, it works well but there is one catch that I recently encountered: not every Firefox plugin or add-on is 64-bit compatible.
-Google Gears is one such example but other very useful and pervasive helpers have the same affliction.
-RealPlayer is one and Adobe’s Flash is another.
+For the most part, it works well, but there is one catch that I recently encountered: not every Firefox plugin or add-on is 64-bit compatible.
+Google Gears is one such example, yet other very useful and pervasive helpers have the same affliction: RealPlayer is one, and Adobe's Flash is another.
 Apparently, you can still download the 32-bit release versions and use nspluginwrapper to get them going.
-That worked for RealPlayer but seemingly not for Flash; more investigation may be needed on that one.
+That worked for RealPlayer, but seemingly not for Flash; more investigation may be needed on that one.
 Other remedies like using 32-bit Firefox (if it runs, of course) or alpha versions of what Adobe offers can be tried too.
-For more details on the conundrum, feel free to take a look at the Mozilla Project’s offering on the subject.
-It almost goes without saying that I’d wish that there was more awareness of the 64-bit Linux world but I remain glad to have met this rough edge before taking the plunge with my main system.
+It almost goes without saying that I'd wish that there was more awareness of the 64-bit Linux world, but I remain glad to have met this rough edge before taking the plunge with my main system.

 Forcing Ubuntu (and Debian) to upgrade to a newer distribution version